 Diana, Princess of Wales

 Lived: 1 July 1961 –- 31 August 1997 Parents: John Spencer, 8th Earl Spencer and Frances Shand Kydd Consort: Prince Charles, Prince of Wales Pre-marital name Lady Diana Spencer.
 You've almost certainly heard of her, often as the technically incorrect 'Princess Diana'.note She was a member of the ancient and venerable Spencer family (making her a distant relative of Sir Winston Churchill)note , and a member of the Sloane Rangers, a 1980s group of young Tory upper-crust and professionals.
 She married Charles in 1981 and bore him two children, cheated on him with half the army list and the England rugby captain, divorced him, and then hooked up with Dodi al Fayed.
-She was killed in a car crash in 1997; since then numerous conspiracy theories have arisen.
+Beloved by the public both in life and in death, but more recent looks into the British Royal Family have some people believing that she was never really suited for life as royaltynote .
+Diana was killed in a car crash in 1997; since then numerous conspiracy theories have arisen.
 The details of her death and the latest conspiracy theories are regularly featured in the Daily Express up to this day.
+She was technically no longer an HRH or a member of the royal family when she died, having given up the styling and position when she divorced Prince Charles.
+But she remained Princess Diana in the minds of the public, which led to a furore because people didn't realize that Queen Elizabeth wasn't making any statements because Diana was essentially a private citizen and that the Spencers should have been handling the arrangements.

 Princess Margaret, Countess of Snowdon